-Switch Type Fields Notes

-Any DNIS

-Communication Manager Agent Must be observing an appropriate set of skills (as configured on the General Setup page for this switch)

-Split Must be observing an appropriate set of skills (as configured on the General Setup page for this switch)

-VDN Must be observing an appropriate set of VDNs (as configured on the General Setup page for this switch)
+Switch Type Fields Notes Any DNIS Communication Manager Must be observing an appropriate set of skills (as configured on the General Setup page for this switch).
+Split Must be observing an appropriate set of skills (as configured on the General Setup page for this switch).
+VDN Must be observing an appropriate set of VDNs (as configured on the General Setup page for this switch).
+Avaya OceanaTM Attribute Use property setting aoc.serviceattribute to specify which Avaya OceanaTM attribute is to be used for bulk recording decisions.

+CS1000 CDN

-CS1000 Activity Code Set during call so call has to be recorded and then deleted at the end if not wanted.
+Activity Code Set during call so call has to be recorded and then deleted at the end if not wanted.
 Manual entry is prone to error.
-An activity code entered by one user does not affect the call once it has been transferred to another user.
+An activity code entered by one user does not always affect the call once it has been transferred to another user.
 LIMITATION: If screen recording is enabled, the screen recording will be retained even if the audio is not retained.
 Use with caution.

 Agent In CC6 mode, agent location cannot be determined at recorder startup - only when the agent next logs in.

 Skillset Alphanumeric name

 AACC Agent

 CDN

 Skillset Alphanumeric name